-Nowels has been practicing art since 2000 and had his first solo show at age 24 on Grand Avenue in Downtown Phoenix.
+Nowels has been practicing art since 2000.
+His first solo show was at age 24 on Grand Avenue in Downtown Phoenix.
 In 2007, he was juried into a solo exhibition at Burton Barr Public Library’s Central Gallery.
-Nowels continued to show work in downtown Phoenix in several locations, including the Herberger Theater Center and First Studios, before returning to Arizona State University to finish his BA in 2008.
+Nowels continued to show work in downtown Phoenix before returning to Arizona State University to finish his BA in 2008.
 His work is experimental by nature and is reflective of his Interdisciplinary Art and Performance degree.